msanatan/msanatan.github.io/blog/2017/react-classes-and-autobinding/index.md

 }
 ```

 If you set up your component like this it won't work as you'd expect because of context.
 You see, the onClick handler is being called outside of the context of the MyComponent object and in this case `this` will be undefined.
-You can see with this [fiddle](https://jsfiddle.net/69z2wepo/90354/).
+You can see with this <a href="https://jsfiddle.net/69z2wepo/90354" target="_blank" rel="nofollow noopener noreferrer">fiddle</a>.
 Many early React tutorials came out not long after ES2015 was defined.
 As such, there are still many resources that suggest solutions that can potentially be detrimental to performance or not aligned with current conventions.
 As you read you'll come to appreciate how the developments in ECMAScript help us write succinct, declarative code.

 ## Execute The Function In The Render Method